Gesh901/Aviation-Study/README.md

-Once we've dropped the null entries, we can see that all these columns are positively skewed.
-Also the difference between the min and max entries is quite large in all the columns .
-From this initial analysis, it seems the median would be the best substitute for these missing values but we will have a look at box plots and histograms of these columns just to be sure
+Once we've dropped the null entries, we observe that all these columns are positively skewed.
+Also the difference between the min and max entries are quite large in all the columns .
+It does seem the median would be the best substitute for these missing values butjust to be sure, we'll look at box plots and histograms of these columns.

 - `Number_of_Engines` **and** `Total_Fatal_Injuries`

-For these columns, we will look at histograms of the column data to observe the distribution.
+For these columns, we plot histograms to observe theor distribution.
 It does seem that majority of the entries are centered around the median and that no significant outliers are present.

 ```python